opengles3d/ebookmanagement/README.md

 A tool written in go to manage ebooks

 1. Remove duplicated ebooks with same sha256, and keep the record in ebookinfo.db with sqlite3
+2. count files in directory
+3. change name by the epub information
+4. remove no use content in file name

 Usage of ./ebookmanagement:
   -db string